itscarlosrufo/e2e-ts-gql-workshop/README.md

 ## Step 1️⃣ JS GraphQL Server

-In this step we will connect the server with a database and we'll neste resources
+In this step we will connect the server with a database and we will implement an underfecthing solution

 ### Summary